Classic Empire: Background

-Classic Empire is a bay colt with a white star, stripe, and snip, and a white sock on his left hind leg.
+Classic Empire is a bay stallion with a white star, stripe, and snip, and a white sock on his left hind leg.
 He was bred by Steven and Brandi Nicholson in Kentucky.
 He is by Pioneerof the Nile, best known as the sire of Triple Crown winner American Pharoah.
 Classic Empire's dam, Sambuca Classica, was winless on the racetrack but came from distinguished bloodlines.
 She had already produced two stakes winners before foaling Classic Empire.

 As a yearling being prepared for sale, Classic Empire was described by his handlers as a "very well-bodied, medium-sized horse, he kind of stood out for folks."
 He was purchased for $475,000 at the Keeneland September 2015 sale as a yearling by John C. Oxley.
 He is trained by Mark Casse, who says that despite the colt's athleticism, his most compelling aspect is the way his mind works.
 "He's extremely, extremely smart.
 He sees things other horses don't see.
 We were saying this early on.
 It can get him in trouble sometimes."

 Classic Empire gained a reputation as being a bit of a "bad-boy" in his racing career, after unseating his rider in the Hopeful Stakes and refusing to breeze on several occasions.
 But Casse said that he didn't merit such a reputation, stating: "Everyone wants to make him out to be this bad boy, but he's not.
 He doesn't have a mean bone in his body...."
 Jockey Florent Geroux, who had fallen off the horse during a workout early on in his two-year-old year, commented, "it's not like he wants to hurt you or anything.
 He doesn't even go anywhere.
 After I was thrown, I just got back on him and finished the breeze."